At the BSH, we are keen to recognise those who go above and beyond and excel in their chosen area of haematology.

 Application process and timeline:

-Please email our Head of Engagement, Theresa Crossley, with any questions.
+Please email our Director of External Affairs, Theresa Crossley, with any questions.